LividJava/legendary-enigma/notes/great-catastrophes.md

 id: wf0akia7teumrr2uz9ahcai
 title: Great Catastrophes
 desc: ''
-updated: 1666325284662
+updated: 1670801980984
 created: 1666316993317
 ---
-The Great catastrophes are a series of events that happen in no particualar order, but when they do occur they *all* have some form of devestating, and sometimes, irrepariable damage.
+The Great catastrophes are a series of events that happen in no particular order, but when they do occur they *all* have some form of devastating, and sometimes, irreparable damage.
 They may never cause the island itself to sink but they can cause massive changes to the land itself depending on the nature.

-The Great Catastrophes are an anomolous result of the appearance of the [[World Fracture|world-fracture]].
+The Great Catastrophes are an anomalous result of the appearance of the [[World Fracture|world-fracture]].

 ## List of Great catastrophes
 - [[The Great Tremor|great-catastrophes.tremor]]